 Dr. Maria Badamo

-For more information about heartworm disease please visit the American Heartworm Society website – https://www.heartwormsociety.org
+For more information on Feline Heartworm disease visit the American Heartworm Society website: https://www.heartwormsociety.org/